angular/angular/aio/content/guide/service-worker-devops.md

 clean copy of the latest known version of the app.
 Older cached versions are safe to use, so existing tabs continue to run from cache, but new loads of the app will be served from the network.
+The service worker will try to recover from this state when a new version of the application is detected and installed (that is, when a new `ngsw.json` is available).

 * `SAFE_MODE`: the service worker cannot guarantee the safety of using cached data.
 Either an unexpected error occurred or all